 Larceny's -path command-line option adds one or more directories to the directories in the current-require-path.
+On most systems, you can specify multiple directories by separating them with a colon; under Windows, use a semicolon as separator instead.
+The first directory listed will be searched first.

 The LARCENY_LIBPATH environment variable can also be used to add one or more directories to the directories in the current-require-path.
+Multiple directories should be specified as with the -path option.